DuckYuh/DuckYuh/README.md

 ### About me
 I’m a student passionate about **web development** and **game development**.
 I enjoy building websites with modern technologies and creating interactive games that bring ideas to life.
+I’m excited to keep growing as a developer and contribute to meaningful projects.

 ### Education
 - 💻 Bachelor in Computer Science @ Ho Chi Minh City University of Technology - HCMUT-VNU